Configure Zscaler ZIA for PTC

 Complete the following procedures in order (after Configure Artifactory for PTC):

-No-Inspection Rule for Artifactory Traffic (all deployments)
+No-Inspection Rule for Artifactory Traffic (Optional)

 Step 1: Create a Custom URL Category